genterist/openMRS-Security/Capstone/FINAL.md

-## Test case: U-2
+## Test case: Update-2

-### Name of module : [ Update ]
+### Name of module : [ Registration ]

 ### Test Description
-When someone registers a new patient, his password and session id should not be logged.
+When someone registers a new patient, his password and session ID should not be logged.

 ### * Precondition
 1. A local computer with administrator privilege